Orange River (iron), IIIAB

 A fresh, ~150 kilogram iron meteorite was found some time prior to 1856, by a farmer in the Orange River district of South Africa.
 It was subsequently purchased by Charles Upham Shepard.
 The Shepard collection resided at Amherst College for over a century, until it was transferred to Arizona State University in 1978.

 We don’t usually buy slices, but, when we purchased this, I believed that the main mass was still ~intact, at Amherst (see Buchwald below).
 I didn’t know that ASU had acquired all of Amherst’s meteorites until some time later — and then discovered that ASU had at least partially sliced this iron.
-As Buchwald noted in the Handbook of Iron Meteorites, Orange River was one of the largest and freshest iron meteorites known.
-I don’t know how much of it is left intact.
-This slice shows that it was a very pretty iron…
+As Buchwald noted in the Handbook of Iron Meteorites, Orange River was one of the largest and freshest iron meteorites known at the time.
+I don’t know how much of it is currently left intact.

 Here’s the description of Orange River, in the Handbook of Iron Meteorites, vol. 3.